nodemcu/nodemcu-firmware/docs/modules/touch.md

 ## touchObj:intrEnable()

 Enable interrupt on the touch sensor hardware.
-You can specify intrInitAtStart=false during touch.create() and thus you would want to call this later on after configuring your pad thresholds.
+You can specify `intrInitAtStart=false` during `touch.create()` and thus you would want to call this method later on after configuring your pad thresholds.

 ### Syntax
 `tp:intrEnable()`